tmshort/qlab/lights/README.md

 If `/back` is executed, then Light cue 1 is run again, and the playhead is moved to Light cue 2.
 The `LASTLIGHT` cue will be named `1`.

+If `/undo` is executed, then Light cue 1 is run again, but the playhead remains at Light cue 3.
+The `LASTLIGHT` cue will be named `1`.

 Hitting `ESC` or doing a panic, will terminate the script.

 The `light-cues.py` script can be run outside of QLab, but the last light cue run will not show up in the Active cues.